oconnellj2/employeeAPI/README.md

 - [x] Integrate embedded H2 database and access via JPA.
 - [x] Implement basic CRUD operations.
 - [x] Implement Docker containerization.
-- [ ] Implement Helm Charts.
+- [x] Implement Helm Charts.
-- [ ] Deploy your Helm chart to a Kubernetes cluster.
+- [x] Deploy to a Kubernetes cluster using Helm charts.
+> Note: Successful deployment to a local Kubernetes cluster, however network challanges prevent hitting the API at the address/port.
+Using port forwarding to 8080 seems to do the trick... but thats about as far as we go here...

 ## Dependencies